tencentyun/intlcloud-documents/yehe_doc/移动服务/移动推送 TPNS/SDK 文档/Android 接入指南/接口文档_intl_en.md

 >?
 > - Each account can be bound to up to 100 tokens.
-> - The account can be any business account such as email address, QQ number, mobile number, username, etc. For account type values, see **Account Type Value Table**.
+> - The account can be email address, QQ number, mobile number, username, etc. For account type values, see [Account Type Value Table](https://intl.cloud.tencent.com/document/product/1024/40598).
 > - If multiple devices are bound to the same account, the backend will push the message to the last bound device by default.
 If you want to push to all the bound devices, you can view the `account_push_type` parameter settings in [Push API](https://intl.cloud.tencent.com/document/product/1024/33764).
 >

-### Add a mobile number
+### Adding a mobile number

 #### API description